Rappsilber-Laboratory/xiRT/README.md

 > conda install tensorflow-gpu

 Hint:
-pydot and graphviz sometimes make trouble when they are installed via pip.
-If on linux, simply use *sudo apt-get install graphviz*, on windows download latest graphviz package from [here](https://www2.graphviz.org/Packages/stable/windows/), unzip the content of the file and the *bin* directory path to the windows PATH variable.
-These two packages allow the vizualization of the neural network architecture.
+pydot and graphviz sometimes cause trouble when they are installed via pip.
+If on linux, simply use *sudo apt-get install graphviz*, on windows download the latest graphviz package from [here](https://www2.graphviz.org/Packages/stable/windows/), unzip the content of the file and add the *bin* directory path to the windows PATH variable.
+These two packages allow the visualization of the neural network architecture.

 #### Usage